CEO and Founder, Climate Adaptation and Engineering

 Kris is an engineer and scientist with over 25 years of experience providing leadership and technical expertise related to climate change resilience and adaptation strategy development, with an emphasis on coastal environments, sea level rise, groundwater, and extreme hazard analysis.
 Kris enjoys helping communities develop climate adaptation plans that are actionable and equitable, based on the latest climate science, with tangible roadmap (pathway) for implementation.
 Kris is currently serving as a lead author for the Fifth National Climate Assessment, a technical working group member for the New York State Climate Assessment, and previously served as a lead author of the Fourth National Climate Assessment.

-Director of Innovation, Flood Risk and Climate Adaptation
+Director, Innovation, Flood Risk and Climate Adaptation

 Mike (Michael) Mak, MSc, PE